THoufty/MakingTheDocToMakeTheGrade/README.md

   ## Questions

-  MY github username is thoufty and you can reach it here github.com/thoufty.
+  MY github username is Thoufty and you can reach it here github.com/Thoufty.
 For any other questions please email me[Tom Houf] at Thomasjhouf@gmail.com.